10/26/2022

 Ken Jacobson

-Yeah, I guess I would say we feel pretty good about the second quarter operating margins still being above 4%.
-It's implied in the guidance.
-As you look out, clearly there would be an impact on our operating margins if we have a deterioration in sales or a meaningful deterioration.
-So that's a given.
-I think when we think about it, we feel really good in the mid to long term that we can sustain that level of margins.
-And so there might be some temporary declines as those market factors come through the model.
-But in general, we feel good about our OPEX levels, feel good about some opportunities like demand creation, supply chain services, IP and E that can help still give us some positives on the gross margin.
-But clearly we would lose some in the, say if the sales go down meaningfully.
+Yeah, I guess I would say we feel pretty good about the second floor operating margin still being above 4%.
+You know, it's implied in the guidance. um you know as you look out clearly there would be an impact on our operating margins if we you know have a deterioration in sales or meaningful deterioration um so that's that's a given you know i think when we think about it we feel really good in the mid to long term that we can sustain that level of margins um and so you know there might be some temporary declines as as those market factors come through the model um but in general we feel good about our opex bubbles Feel good about some opportunities like demand creation, supply chain services, you know, IP that can help, you know, still give us some positives on the gross margin.
+But clearly we would lose some if the sales go down meaningfully.

 speaker